terrytang0905/TT_Tech_Space/README.md

-TT Tech Space - 技术研究博客
+TT Tech Space - 大数据研究博客
 --------------------------

-### Welcome to TT Tech Resource Pages.
+### Welcome to TT Big Data Research Pages.
 Here is terrytang's personal tech resource pages,builded by GitHub.
 For the last many years, he has always worked in the field of software and internet.
-Currently he focuses on data mining and big data analysis technology and solution included bi,olap,mpp,hadoop,spark,impala.Welcome to contact with him and discuss any tech topic with him.
+Currently he focuses on everything about big data included bi,olap,mpp,hadoop,solution,machine learning and AI.Welcome to contact with him and discuss any tech topic with him.

 ### TT Blog Site